rbaird2001/bamazon/README.md

 7. Execute _node bamManager.js_ for product inventory management.

 ## Contributions
-This was a solo project.
+This is a solo project.

 ## License
 This projecut is licensed under the MIT licesnse.